 The following positions are not among the ladder ranks, and appointments to these positions are not counted in the calculation of the maximum time that a faculty member may serve in any ladder rank or ranks.
 Recommendations for appointment to these ranks are reviewed by the Teaching Resource Advisory Committee (TRAC).
-Depending upon department practices, adjunct and other non-ladder faculty may participate in appropriate departmental deliberations.
-Non-ladder faculty members are not eligible to vote on appointments or promotions in the ladder faculty.
-Fringe benefits and other privileges for non-ladder appointments are not necessarily the same as those for ladder appointments (see Section

-XVIII.D).
-In all these positions where the term of appointment exceeds one year, the individual will be carefully reviewed in the penultimate year of appointment.
+Depending upon department practices, these faculty may participate in appropriate departmental deliberations but are not eligible to vote on appointments or promotions in the ladder faculty.
+Fringe benefits and other privileges are not necessarily the same as those for ladder appointments (see Section XVIII.D).
+In all these positions where the term of appointment.
 (See also Section III.G for notice of termination and non-reappointment.)
 Reappointment depends on the continued budgetary authorization of the position, the teaching needs of the department, and an evaluation of the performance of the individual.

 Professor Adjunct, Associate Professor Adjunct, and Assistant Professor Adjunct.
-In the Faculty of Arts and Sciences, the adjunct ranks are appropriate for the appointment of individuals with special qualifications who play important roles in the teaching of undergraduate or graduate students, but who may not be fully engaged in the research activities characteristic of ladder faculty in disciplines represented by Yale's Faculty of Arts and Sciences departments and programs.
+Note: as of July 1, 2017, new appointments at these ranks in the FAS are expected to be rare; instead, the ranks of senior lecturer and professor in the practice will be used.
+The policy below generally applies to existing appointments.
+In the Faculty of Arts and Sciences, the adjunct ranks have been used for the appointment of individuals with special qualifications who play important roles in the teaching of undergraduate or graduate students, but who may not be fully engaged in the research activities characteristic of ladder faculty in disciplines represented by Yale's Faculty of Arts and Sciences departments and programs.

 The clearest examples of individuals who qualify for these ranks are professional writers and performing artists.
 Other examples include business leaders, individuals with specific competencies relevant to a need in the teaching program, or individuals with academic qualifications in fields normally not represented at Yale.
 In some cases, adjunct faculty may be appointed full-time, but more often, they will spend a significant amount of time engaged in administrative or professional activities either at Yale or outside Yale.
 In the latter case, the fraction of time they are employed by Yale will depend on the level of those activities and the amount of their contribution to Yale.
-In some cases, particularly in the sciences, members of the adjunct faculty may be employed full-time at another institution or company, and they may contribute to the University's teaching program, may make other contributions to a department or program or may contribute to the larger Yale community.
+In some cases, particularly in the sciences, members of the adjunct faculty may be employed full-timeat another institution or company, and they may contribute to the University's teaching program, may make other contributions to a department or program or may contribute to the larger Yale community.

 Adjunct faculty may not vote on ladder faculty appointments or serve as the principal advisers of dissertations.
 With special approval of the Dean of the FAS, adjunct faculty may become principal investigators of grants.
 Depending upon department practices, adjunct faculty participate in deliberations on matters other than appointments.
-Because adjunct faculty who are appointed primarily as teachers are not expected to participate in many of the research, advising, and administrative responsibilities of ladder faculty, their teaching loads are heavier than those of ladder faculty.
-For the same reasons, they do not qualify for research leaves of absence or funds for travel to professional meetings.
-Full-time adjunct faculty may be eligible to compete for a limited number of paid Professional Development Leaves (see Section XVII.B.5.c).
+Because adjunct faculty who are appointed primarily as teachers are not expected to participate in many of the research, advising, and administrative responsibilities of ladder faculty, their teaching responsibilities are more extensive than those of ladder faculty.
+For the same reasons, they do not qualify for research leaves of absence or funds meant to support research and the presentation of research at professional meetings.
+Full-time adjunct faculty may be eligible to compete for a limited number of paid Professional Development Leaves (see Section IV.L.4).
 Depending upon department needs, adjunct faculty may from time to time be allowed to take leaves of absence without salary.